Urinary Retention Treatment Specialist in Arcadia, and Glendale, CA

 • lower abdominal pain or discomfort

 Urinary retention can start at any age, although older age can increase the risk of urinary retention.
 Urinary retention is also more common in men than it is in women, especially over the age of 70.
 If you are experiencing urinary retention, trust the professionals at The OB-Gyn and Incontinence Center to provide a higher level of care.
 Call us today to book an appointment for urinary retention treatment.
 For more information, call us today or book an appointment online.
 We have convenient locations to serve you.
-We serve patients from Arcadia CA, West Covina CA, Glendale CA, Whittier CA, Pasadena CA, Alhambra CA, and Baldwin Park CA.
+We serve patients from Arcadia CA, Glendale CA, Monrovia CA, Pasadena CA, Los Angeles CA, Burbank CA, and surrounding areas.